vsabolotny/todo-list/src/web/README.md

 This is a simple web application for managing a todo list.
 It allows users to add, edit, and delete tasks.

+# To-Do List Web Application

+This is a simple To-Do List web application built with Rust using the Rocket web framework and SQLite for data storage.
+The application allows users to add, view, and manage tasks through a web interface.

 ## Features

 - Add new tasks
+- View all tasks
+- Mark tasks as completed or incomplete
+- Delete tasks

+## Prerequisites

+- Rust (latest stable version)
+- SQLite

 ## Installation